Identification of Causal Diffusion Effects Under Structural Stationarity: Introduction

 \section{Introduction}

-Social scientists have long been interested in how ideas and behavior diffuse across space, networks, and time.
-In political science, scholars study the spatial and temporal clusters of civil wars by analyzing how information, people, and goods move across space \citep{lake1998conflict, gleditsch2008conflict}.
-Political scientists have also investigated policy diffusion \citep{simmons2004globalization, gilardi2010learns, graham2013diffusion}, diffusion of social movements \citep{tarrow1994power, beissinger2007diffrevo}, democracies \citep{huntington1991wave, pevehouse2002democracy}, norms \citep{keck1998activists,hyde2011catch}, and voting behavior \citep{nickerson2008diffvote, sinclair2012social, alt2018contagious}.
-Economists and sociologists have examined the diffusion of innovations \citep{rogers1962diffusion}, job attainment \citep{granovetter1973strength}, and school achievement \citep{sacerdote2001peer}.
-Researchers in public health have focused on the spread of infectious disease \citep{halloran1995causal, crawford2018risk} and health behavior \citep{fowler2007spread}.
-In each of these research areas, a growing number of scholars aim to estimate the causal impact of diffusion dynamics.
-The goal is to learn about causal diffusion processes in which an outcome of one unit causes, not just correlates with, an outcome of another unit.
+Scientists have long been interested in how ideas and behaviors diffuse across space, networks, and time.
+For example, social scientists have studied the diffusion of policies and voting behaviors in political science \citep{sinclair2012social, graham2013diffusion, jones2017social}, educational outcomes and crimes in economics \citep{glaeser1996crime, sacerdote2001peer, duflo2011peer}, and innovations and job attainment in sociology \citep{rogers1962diffusion, granovetter1973strength}.
+Epidemiologists and researchers in public health have focused on the spread of infectious disease \citep{halloran1995causal, crawford2018risk, cai2019identification} and health behavior \citep{fowler2013review}.
+In each of these research areas, a growing number of scholars aim to estimate the causal impact of diffusion dynamics, that is, how much an outcome of one unit causes, not just correlates with, an outcome of another unit.